StanfordSpezi/SpeziBluetooth/README.md

 }
 ```

-You will have to ensure that the [`Bluetooth`](https://swiftpackageindex.com/stanfordspezi/spezibluetooth/documentation/spezibluetooth/bluetooth) component is correctly setup with the right services, e.g., as shown in the following example:
+You will have to ensure that the [`Bluetooth`](https://swiftpackageindex.com/stanfordspezi/spezibluetooth/documentation/spezibluetooth/bluetooth) module is correctly setup with the right services, e.g., as shown in the following example:
 ```swift
 class ExampleAppDelegate: SpeziAppDelegate {
     override var configuration: Configuration {